vstoykovbg/slowkdf/README.md

 This is true for any salt, N, r, p.

-However, versions 2 and 3 of the output of the `SlowKDF` are different.
+However, versions 2 and 3 of the output from the `SlowKDF` script are different.